gcanti/monocle-ts/docs/modules/index.ts.md

 assert.deepStrictEqual(lens.set({ name: 'Guido', age: 47 })(person), { name: 'Guido', age: 47, rememberMe: true })
 ```

+Added in v1.0.0

 ## fromNullableProp (static method)

-generate a lens from a type and a prop whose type is nullable
+generate a `Lens` from a type and a prop whose type is nullable

 **Signature**